chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/ItoKMC.rst

 ------------------

 Secondary emission is supported for particles, including photons, but not for fluid species.
-Specification of secondary emission is done separately on dielectrics and electrodes by specifying JSON entries ``electrode reactions`` and ``dielectric reactions``.
+Specification of secondary emission is done separately on dielectrics and electrodes by specifying JSON entries ``electrode emission`` and ``dielectric emission``.
-The internal specification for these are identical, so all examples below use ``dielectric reactions``.
+The internal specification for these are identical, so all examples below use ``dielectric emission``.
 Secondary emission reactions are specified similarly to photoionization reactions.
 However, the left-hand side must consist of a single species (photon or particle), while the right-hand side can consist of multiple species.
 Wildcards ``@`` are supported, as is the ``(null)`` species which enables null-reactions, as further discussed below.